WSSSPE/mission-vision/README.md

 ##Mission

-WSSSPE is an international community-driven organization that promotes sustainable research software by addressing challenges related to the full lifecyle of research software through shared learning and community action.
+WSSSPE is an international community-driven organization that promotes sustainable research software by addressing challenges related to the full lifecycle of research software through shared learning and community action.

 ##Vision